Shoba Purushothaman: Career

 Since 2012, Purushothaman has worked on entrepreneurial ventures which seek to disrupt the corporate training sector with technology-led learning focused on behavioral skill development.
 Purushothaman and her co-founder Anthony Hayward are targeting the fact that 66% of the world's labor pool today is in emerging markets.
 This 2.1B large workforce provides opportunities for skills training that leverages technology to scale.

 In 2013, Purushothaman was chosen as one of 15 fellows globally for the inaugural "On the Board" fellow by George Washington University.
-The fellowship, offered in conjunction with the International Women's Forum, trains women to serve on the boards of major corporations.
+The fellowship, offered in conjunction with the International Women's Forum, trains women to work on the boards of major corporations.

 In 2016, Purushothaman co-founded Hardskills with Anthony Hayward and Krish Menon to translate their early vision of a technology-led solution to training behavioral skills such as critical thinking, problem-solving, communication and decision-making.
 Hardskills operates out of the twin hubs of Singapore and Berlin.
 In 2019, Hardskills and Purushothaman were selected to participate in SAP.io's No Boundaries start-up accelerator in Berlin that aims to help business-to-business start-ups to scale.
 Purushothaman is based in Berlin.

 Purushothaman speaks regularly at conferences globally on entrepreneurship, digital media, workforce development, and marketing.
 She has given guest lectures at Columbia University, the University of North Carolina at Chapel Hill, Stern School of Business, New York University, USC Annenberg School for Communication and Journalism, University of California, Berkeley, and the Indian School of Business in Hyderabad.
-She has also served on the Advisory Board of Columbia University's Strategic Communication program.
+She has been on the Advisory Board of Columbia University's Strategic Communication program.
 She was an invited speaker at the 2013 One Globe Conference.
 She also spoke at the Dell Women Entrepreneurs Forum in 2012 and 2013.